lingtalfi/ConventionGuy/convention/wass0/convention.wass0.eng.md

 So what's the structure?
 -----------------------------

-In this convention, there is a special root directory called "assets" directory, and which contains all the assets of a given web application.
+In this convention, there is a special root directory referred to as "assets" in this document, and which contains all the assets of a given web application.
 Typically, the assets directory is the web server root directory itself (often www).

 The structure of the assets directory looks like this: